GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 requires spatialization. *ControlGRIS* comprises a trajectory system that can write predefined movements quickly and efficiently.
-The automation function of the host software assures the recording and playback of the source\'s movements.
+The automation function of the host software assures the recording and playback of the source's movements.
 It is therefore essential to understand the various automation modes in your preferred host.

 ### 4.5.1.
 Load the plugin on a track